MeltanoLabs/tap-salesforce/README.md

 The `api_type` is used to switch the behavior of the tap between using Salesforce's "REST" and "BULK" APIs.
 When new fields are discovered in Salesforce objects, the `select_fields_by_default` key describes whether or not the tap will select those fields by default.

 The `state_message_threshold` is used to throttle how often STATE messages are generated when the tap is using the "REST" API.
 This is a balance between not slowing down execution due to too many STATE messages produced and how many records must be fetched again if a tap fails unexpectedly.
 Defaults to 1000 (generate a STATE message every 1000 records).

+The `max_workers` value is used to set the maximum number of threads used in order to concurrently extract data for streams.
+Defaults to 8 (extract data for 8 streams in paralel).

 ## Run Discovery